Traumatic Brain Injuries

 Pursuing a successful brain injury claim takes an enormous amount of time and effort, as well as an intimate knowledge of personal injury law in New York.
 You should consider hiring an attorney to represent you to have the best chance of success.
 The New York brain injury lawyers of Harris Keenan & Goldfarb have the knowledge and resources to help you build a strong case for financial relief.
 Contact us today for a consultation where we can discuss your rights and evaluate your legal options.

 Brain Injury Statistics

-According to the CDC, more than 64,000 people died from TBIs in 2020 in the United States.
+According to the CDC, more than 64,000 people died from TBIs in 2020 the United States.
 For perspective, that’s approximately 176 TBI-related deaths every single day.

 While anyone can sustain a TBI, the CDC states that some groups are more prone to dying or experiencing long-term complications from a TBI.
-These include people who live in rural regions, racial and ethnic minorities, individuals experiencing homelessness, current and past members of the military, survivors of intimate partner abuse, and individuals who are imprisoned in correctional facilities.
+These include people who live in rural regions, racial and ethnic minorities, individuals experiencing homelessness, current and past members of the military, survivors of intimate partner abuse, and individuals imprisoned in correctional facilities.

 Causes of Traumatic Brain Injuries

 Many brain injuries are preventable.
 Sadly, human negligence often plays a role in TBI accidents.
 Some of the most common causes of brain injuries include:

 Whatever the scenario, most TBIs are caused by a violent blow to the head.
 The severity of the injury depends on numerous factors, including the force of the impact and the nature of the TBI.

 There are numerous types of traumatic brain injuries, and they each differ in severity.
 Some of the most common types include: